preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 .. image:: review-notification.png

-Find and update all pages and needs review in Manage Content Review Reports.
+Find and update all pages and that needs content review in Manage Content Reports: Review view.

 .. image:: review-report.png